gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective.md

 and it will let us choose our z-clipping space.
 It assumes there's an `eye` or `camera` at the origin (0, 0, 0) and given a `zNear` and a `fieldOfView` it computes what it would take so that stuff at `zNear` ends up at z=-1 and stuff at `zNear` that is half of `fieldOfView` above or below the center ends up with y=-1 and y=1 respectively.
-It computes what to use for X by just multipling by the `aspect` passed in.
+It computes what to use for X by just multiplying by the `aspect` passed in.
 We'd normally set this to the `width / height` of the display area.
 Finally, it figures out how much to scale things in Z so that stuff at zFar ends up at Z = 1.